EXHIBITS

 History in 3D: The Stereoview Sensation

-Visitors don special glasses and step into a mesmerizing three-dimensional past, via forty-four historic images of the greater Mount Horeb area—converted and enlarged from their original stereoscopic format to red-and-cyan anaglyphs.
+Visitors don special glasses and step into a mesmerizing three-dimensional past, via images of the greater Mount Horeb area—converted and enlarged from their original stereoscopic format to red-and-cyan anaglyphs.

-Finally, “History in 3D” is extended into the present, with a companion display of modern stereoscopic views by Mount Horeb’s own Michael Pecosky.
-Though Michael might consider himself an amateur, his work has captured numerous accolades and awards, including 2016 Best of Show by the National Stereoscopic Association.
+Also enjoy a companion display of modern stereoscopic views by Mount Horeb’s own Michael Pecosky.
+Michael has captured numerous accolades and awards, including 2016 Best of Show by the National Stereoscopic Association.

 History in 3D: The Stereoview Sensation

-Visitors don special glasses and step into a mesmerizing three-dimensional past, via forty-four historic images of the greater Mount Horeb area—converted and enlarged from their original stereoscopic format to red-and-cyan anaglyphs.
+Visitors don special glasses and step into a mesmerizing three-dimensional past, via images of the greater Mount Horeb area—converted and enlarged from their original stereoscopic format to red-and-cyan anaglyphs.

-Finally, “History in 3D” is extended into the present, with a companion display of modern stereoscopic views by Mount Horeb’s own Michael Pecosky.
-Though Michael might consider himself an amateur, his work has captured numerous accolades and awards, including 2016 Best of Show by the National Stereoscopic Association.
+Also enjoy a companion display of modern stereoscopic views by Mount Horeb’s own Michael Pecosky.
+Michael has captured numerous accolades and awards, including 2016 Best of Show by the National Stereoscopic Association.

 VIRTUAL TOUR of the Mount Horeb Area